-Edited by Seighart, Eng, Graeme, Anonymous and 2 others
+Edited by Seighart, Eng, Graeme, Rafah Perlado and 1 other

 Sukiyaki is a Japanese noodle soup dish, much like shabu-shabu and hot pot.
 The difference is that Sukiyaki has a sweeter taste, while shabu-shabu is much more savory.
 Sukiyaki is usually made up of jelly noodles, thinly sliced beef, mushrooms and other vegetables, and fused with other Japanese seasonings.
 There are lots of Sukiyaki renditions, including vegetables, fish, chicken, and pork sukiyaki.
 Whatever your diet might be, sukiyaki has it all.